P0302 Code Explained (Cylinder 2 Misfire)

 The physical location of cylinder 2 depends on the engine design, so do not assume its exact position without checking your vehicle information.

-If your scanner shows misfires across different cylinders instead of only one, see P0300 (Random/Multiple Cylinder Misfire Detected).
+If your scanner shows misfires across multiple cylinders instead of only one, the issue may not be isolated to cylinder 2 alone.

 Why Misfires Matter